 This is my famous mulled wine recipe.
 It’s one of my family’s must-make beverages for fall and winter entertaining, and is beloved by so many that I knew I had to include it in my cookbook, Gatherings: Bringing People Together with Food.
-This year, I want to share it with the Savvy readers as well, because I know you’ll adore it as much as we do!

-Appetizers or Finger Foods:
+Appetizers or Finger Food Ideas:

 - Mini meat/mince pies with Stilton